huyaoyu/ImageFlow/README.md

 * __iamgeWaitTimeMS__: An integer specifies the amount of time that the program waits while it is showing the resultant optical flow image on the screen.
 The unit is millisecond.
 * __distanceRange__: An integer represents a threshold distance from the camera.
 This value is used when the user wants ImageFlow to generate 3D point clouds for detailed inspection.
 The point clouds will be generated in the PLY format, which could be imported by software like the MeshLab.
 Point clouds are only generated if the user specifies --debug on the command line.
 * __flagDegree__: True or False.
 The pixel movement will be computed as moving direction and magnitude.
 For the direction, the user could choose use degree as the unit for the saved result and the optical flow image.
 Or the user could choose radian as the unit.
 Specify True for degree unit.
+* __warpErrorThreshold__: The Threshold for evaluating the warp error.
+This is the RGB differences between the pixels of the second image and the warped first image.
+The difference is calculated in a sense of average over all valid warped pixels.
+A difference higher than this threshold is considered as 'over threshold' and will be reported at the end of execution.

 ## Image name file (File B) ##